KareemMersal/Battleship-api/README.md

 - Backend-002 : Add API Basement
 - Backend-003 : Add Database context (Sub - Task)
 - Backend-004 : Add Nuget Packages (Sub - Task)
+- Backend-005 : Add Logging (Sub - Task)

+ ## Developer Notes

+ - **Why using Persistance Layer?**

+I built the application over the assumtion mentioned above and to create the website making multiple players play in the same time. we will need a database .
+I chose the simplest one as a prove of concept. beside the test has no time limit so why not make it better :) in the real time work I always follow the story and don't implement what is out of scope.

+- **Integration Tests!**

+Yes, As the Application has a persistance Layer we should add an integration Tests . but with InMemory Database! .
+You got the Idea anyway.
+So Unit Tests Will be More Realistic.

+- **Why Adding AutoMapper , FluentValidation , Problem details & Custome Exptions in the first commit without real need for it  ?**

+I Believe in Just enough design and I made a mistake by adding it to Backend-001 Branch.
+I was thinking about a head start.I should have been waiting until the real need feature branch to add them.

+- **Why Logging ?**

+Every Application needs a loggin system this application uses both File and console logging. at later stage we can use ElasticSearch for logging.

+- **Why Swagger  ?**

+To Give user interface to the frontend Team to know how to interact with the backend